spatialaudio/jackclient-python/CONTRIBUTING.rst

 can be verified with pytest_.
 If you haven't installed it already, you can install it with::

-   python3 -m pip install pytest ---user
+   python3 -m pip install pytest

 As soon as pytest_ is installed, you can run the (rudimentary) tests with::